Our Class Schedules are available, and a map of our class progressions is available on our Classes page.

 Boys Class Dress Code: Athletic wear that allows freedom of movement along with bare feet.

-Description: A continuation of classical ballet training which focuses on technique and artistry.
-Dancers in Ballet III will continue to develop their strength and musicality while those in Ballet IV will focus on expression and exploration of different styles within classical ballet.
+Description: A continuation of classical ballet training which focuses on technique and continuing to develop strength and musicality.
 Most female dancers will be en pointe and will be expected to take at least two ballet technique classes each week.
-Dancers will have the option of upper level ballet classes four nights each week, so there will be flexibility in the schedule.
+Dancers will have the option of upper level ballet classes three nights each week, so there will be flexibility in the schedule.
 Dancers who do not wish to be en pointe have no required additional classes.

-Level 3 Girls Class Dress Code: Navy leotards and pink tights with pink ballet shoes and pointe shoes (if applicable).
+Girls Class Dress Code: Navy leotards and pink tights with pink ballet shoes and pointe shoes (if applicable).
 Students of color are welcome to choose tights to match their skin tone.
-Short ballet skirt optional.
+Short ballet skirt optional for centre portion of class.
 Hair in a bun.

 Boys Class Dress Code: Black tights/jazz pants/joggers and white t-shirts with black ballet shoes.